 There were finally a ton of Wizard of Oz references

-This movie, which took place all over Tornado Alley after a surprise sandstorm picked up sharks and moved east from Vegas, was full of them.
-Yes, they squeeze in Dorothy's "Kansas" quote.
-There was also a yellow-brick-road shout-out.
-And most elaborate of all, Stacey Dash showed up as the Wicked Mayor of Chicago to die under a house after calling Chicago a state.
+This movie, which took place all over Tornado Alley after a sandstorm picked up sharks and moved east from Vegas, was full of 'em.
+They squeezed in Dorothy's "Kansas" quote, there was a yellow-brick-road shout-out, and most elaborate of all, Stacey Dash showed up as the Wicked Mayor of Chicago to die under a house.
+After calling Chicago a state.

 A whale swallowed a bunch of sharks that swallowed Fin and his crazy mech suit

 For the Shepards, life comes at you fast.